cloudmesh-community/book/chapters/devops/puppet.md

 press `<ctrl> + O` to Save and `<ctrl> + X` to exit

 Next, we will install Puppet on Ubuntu  server.
-We will excute below commands to pull from official Puppet Labs Repository
+We will execute the following commands to pull from official Puppet Labs Repository

 ```bash